cncf/tag-runtime/wgs/cnai/onboarding/index.md

 ## Step 2: Check the Most Recent Posts on the WG Blog

 Review the [most recent posts](https://tag-runtime.cncf.io/blog/) on the Cloud-Native AI blog for updates and announcements.
-For example:

 ## Step 3: Explore Previous Discussions

-Look into the [notes](https://docs.google.com/document/d/1tS6gL5qjGLaHDtAChssqJhBVm8BIpopUA3Ddzm9LHwg/edit) from previous discussions to get a sense of the group's activities and interests.
+* Look into the [notes](https://docs.google.com/document/d/1tS6gL5qjGLaHDtAChssqJhBVm8BIpopUA3Ddzm9LHwg/edit) from previous discussions to get a sense of the group's activities and interests.
 Videos are also available for a deeper dive, if desired.
+* Check the previous discussions in the [#wg-artificial-intelligence] channel on [CNCF Slack](https://slack.cncf.io/).

 ## Step 4: Identify an Existing Topic of Interest